Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has three charges, you regain all charges when you finish a long rest.

-When you are about to deal damage to a bloodied creature you can spend three charges to make it vulnerable to the damage you deal.
+When you are about to deal damage to a bloodied creature you can spend three charges to make it vulnerable to all the damage of that attack.

 ---